Wilson Tortosa

 Wilson "Wunan" Tortosa is a Filipino comic book artist best known for his works on Tomb Raider and the American re-launch of Battle of The Planets for Top Cow Productions.

-Wilson studied in the Philippine Cultural High School and graduated in the University of Santo Tomas in 2000 with a bachelor's degree in Fine Arts, majoring in advertising.
+Wilson studied in the Philippine Cultural College (formerly Philippine Cultural High School) and graduated in the University of Santo Tomas in 2000 with a bachelor's degree in Fine Arts, majoring in advertising.